 1. Picking a Place Where You Order at the Counter

-You could pick a fast-casual restaurant that allows you to order at the counter on separate tabs and still enjoy your meal together.
-If you’re on a tight budget and trying to save money, or you’ve had difficulty splitting checks with friends in the past, this allows you to avoid the situation completely.
+You could go to a fast-casual restaurant that allows you to order at the counter on separate tabs and enjoy your meal together at the table.
+If you’re on a tight budget and trying to save money, or you’ve had difficulty splitting checks with friends in the past, this allows you to avoid a sticky situation.

 Having everyone in your party get their own separate check is another simple solution.
-The key is to ask your server for separate checks, do so at the start of the meal before everything has been ordered.
-That way your server can track everyone’s order separately from the get go and avoid the confusion of splitting the bill after the meal has ended.
+The key is to ask your server for separate checks before you start ordering.
+That way your server can track everyone’s order separately from the get-go, and avoid the confusing chore of splitting the bill after the meal has ended.

-Be mindful of the extra work you are asking your server to do.
-Some people recommend an etiquette of limiting the number of separate checks you request to six.
+Still, be mindful of the extra work you’re asking your server to do.
+Some experts recommend limiting the number of separate checks you request to no more than six.

 Another strategy is to have one person pay the bill with their credit card, while the rest of the group reimburses them with cash.
 This makes things easier for the server.
 Be sure to include the tax and tip in your calculations so that everyone pays their fair share.

 Instead of cash, since most people don’t carry as much money around as they used to, you could use an app to transfer money from one friend to another.
 That’s one benefit of an online bank account.

 4. Using an App to Track Your Outings

-If you were unable to request separate checks at the start of the meal but are still interested in dividing the check, you have options.
-Confirm the restaurant will take the number of cards you wish to pay with, then have everyone go through and tally up what they ordered.
+If you forgot to request separate checks at the start of the meal, you still have options for dividing the check.
+Confirm that the restaurant will take the number of credit cards you wish to pay with, then have everyone go through and tally up what they ordered.
 Then ask for those amounts to be charged to the appropriate card card.

 6. Splitting the Bill Evenly

-If you don’t want to split the menu or have specific dietary restrictions that prevent you from eating some items, speak up at the beginning of the meal and see if it would be possible for you to get a separate check.
+If there are certain dishes you’re not going to eat, speak up at the beginning of the meal and ask if it’s possible for you to get a separate check.

-SoFi Money Makes It Easy to Transfer Money
+SoFi Checking and Savings Makes It Easy to Transfer Money

-Consider opening an account that makes it easy to make transfers, like SoFi Money.
-You can easily transfer money to your friends.
+Consider opening a bank account that makes it easy to split a bill.
+With SoFi Checking and Savings, you can easily send money to your friends after a dinner out.